demmings/CanadianTaxes/README.md

   * This custom function does an internal check and outputs the results.
 Ensure there are enough empty lines below so that the custom function can expand the results.
   * The test data is using 2024 tax bracket data.
 The expected results column is calculated manually using the TaxTips.ca website.  https://www.taxtips.ca/calculators/canadian-tax/canadian-tax-calculator.htm

-* **=GET_GROSS_INCOMES_V2(income, ageInFuture, currentAge, projectedInflation, taxYear, projectedGains, projectedDividends , yearlyOAS, incomeEligibleForPensionCredit, medicalExpenses)**
+* **=GET_GROSS_INCOMES_V2(income, ageInFuture, currentAge, projectedInflation, taxYear, projectedGains, projectedDividends , yearlyOAS, incomeEligibleForPensionCredit, medicalExpenses, nonEligibleDividends, donations)**
    * Process a column of yearly NET INCOMES and return a column of GROSS INCOMES.
    * The GROSS INCOME is the total income from taxable sources like:  pension, RRSP, RRIF, LIF, CPP, OAS (but sources of income used as parameters to the function ARE NOT included in the total - they are used to find total tax payable)
    * The capital gains and dividends are not include in the gross income.
 They used to find the total tax payable.